 Residents of the R.O.C. are entitled to have the following exemptions and deductions:

-(1) Exemption: There is an NT$88,000 exemption for each taxpayer, spouse, and dependent.
-In the case that the taxpayer, his/her spouse, or their lineal ascendants have attained seventy years of age, the exemption will be NT$132,000.
+(1) Exemption: There is an NT$92,000 exemption for each taxpayer, spouse, and dependent.
+In the case that the taxpayer, his/her spouse, or their lineal ascendants have attained seventy years of age, the exemption will be NT$138,000.
 The dependents must be:

 - Lineal ascendants of the taxpayer or his/her spouse having attained sixty years of age or being incapable of earning a livelihood and being supported by the taxpayer.

-- Children of the taxpayer under twenty years of age, or although having attained twenty years of age, who are supported by the taxpayer by reason of school attendance or are by reason of physical or mental disability incapable of earning a livelihood.
+- Children of the taxpayer who are minors, or who, although having attained the age of majority, are supported by the taxpayer by reason of school attendance or are by reason of physical or mental disability incapable of earning a livelihood.

-- Brothers and sisters of the taxpayer or his/her spouse under twenty years of age, or although having attained twenty years of age, who are supported by the taxpayer by reason of school attendance or are by reason of physical or mental disability incapable of earning a livelihood.
+- Brothers and sisters of the taxpayer or his/her spouse who are minors, or who, although having attained the age of majority, are supported by the taxpayer by reason of school attendance or are by reason of physical or mental disability incapable of earning a livelihood.

-- Other relatives or members of the family of the taxpayer within the meaning of Subparagraph 4, Article 1114, or Paragraph 3, Article 1123 of the Civil Code under twenty years of age or although having attained twenty years of age, who are supported by the taxpayer by reason of school attendance or are by reason of physical or mental disability incapable of earning a livelihood, and live together with and depend on the taxpayer.
+- Other relatives or members of the family of the taxpayer within the meaning of Subparagraph 4, Article 1114, or Paragraph 3, Article 1123 of the Civil Code who are minors, or who, although having attained the age of majority, are supported by the taxpayer by reason of school attendance or are by reason of physical or mental disability incapable of earning a livelihood, and live together with and depend on the taxpayer.